Be'eri Forest: Landmarks

 Other tourist attractions include water cisterns and wells from the Byzantine period and extensive ammunition depots from the British Mandate period.

-During the winter season a major attraction of the area is the anemone blooming, which peaks on the break of January/February.
+During the winter season a major attraction of the area is the anemone blooming, which peaks on the break of January/February (Darom Adom).
 Luckily, the anemones were not damaged during the Palestinian airborne arson attacks, from which other area of the forest, including the Be'eri Badlands, heavily suffered.